Three Caltraps abreast Heraldry of some Yorkshire Families

 Bosvile/ Bosville/Boswell1Arms of Bosvile Gunthwaite & Ardsley.

-of New Hall, Ardsley also known as New Hall, Darfield and also of Gunthwaite.
+of New Hall, Ardsley also known as New Hall, Darfield and New Hall, Wombwell, also of Gunthwaite.

 Arms: Argent, five fusils in fesse gules, in chief three bears' heads, sable.